yashcrest/MERN-CHAT-APP/frontend/readme.md

 2. Using reduxThunk to send users registration details into backend and nodeJS will handle the upload to MongoDB

 Feature implementation to do:
+`frontend`

 - form data is successfully being sent into backend ✅
 - redux toolkit implementation ✅
 - aysnc Thunk implementation for sending data into backend ✅
 - form validation - will be using formik and yup packages for validation. will use formik form. ✅
 - sign in with google
-- protected routes for /chat , /profile
+- protected routes for /chat , /profile ✅

+`backend`

+- save users login details